SaherBlueEagle/Verci_spy_system_release/README.md

 - School/Institutions , for students
 - Personal Control and File Backup , Make sure no one is using your computer when you are away.
 - Other Noble Purposes

+# If you like my work, consider buying me a Nescafe coffee Or Energy Drink 🥰

+# Bitcoin : 3LfLEoLpt3XBz7ozwSSsawWSZJruCQSQgx
 [![Facebook Button](https://raw.githubusercontent.com/SaherBlueEagle/XPR-2020-Free/master/facebook_button.png)](https://www.facebook.com/NsBleeD/posts/)

 [![Bitcoin Donate Button](https://raw.githubusercontent.com/SaherBlueEagle/XPR-2020-Free/master/Bitcoin-Donate-button.png)](https://www.facebook.com/NsBleeD/posts/)